atiyil/electron/README.md

 # A Simple Electron example
-This is a simple Electron application which creates a native windows by OS.
+This is a simple Electron application which creates a native window by OS.

 ## Setup
+* Open a terminal
-* clone the repo: `# git clone https://github.com/atiyil/electron`
+* Clone the repo: `git clone https://github.com/atiyil/electron`
-* setup and run: `# npm install && npm start`
+* Setup and run : `npm install && npm start`